Mahvash-Imran/unit_converter/README.md

      T yard_to_cm(){return value*91.44;}
         T cm_to_yard(){return value/91.44;}
     };
-    // derived class of conver_cm class to access the member of base class//
+    // derived class of converT_cm class to access the member of base class//
     // add template to take any type of data type// template <class T>
    template <class T>